Installation

 Note: We strongly recommend that you install updates in order to keep up with new features and bugfixes.

-file (which includes a version number) stays the same, even though it now contains a newer version.
+Since there is no dedicated installation step, updating in this case just means that the .AppImage file is replaced with a newly downloaded one.
+Note that the name of the .AppImage file (which includes a version number) stays the same, even though it now contains a newer version.
 If you want to avoid this, consider renaming the file to give it a version-independent name.

 Debian Package

 On Debian and its derivatives (such as Ubuntu), you can alternatively install Annimate from a Debian package.
-Note that this requires sudo
+Note that this requires sudo privileges and does not support automatic updates.

 In order to install the Debian package, go through the following steps: